 By bringing in all types and sizes of organizations, it (LCN) lets people decide what organization most interests them.
 Many of the organizations in the Lemur Conservation Network do not have the budgets or the technological know how to actively promote their work online, but that doesn’t mean their conservation work is any less worthy of support.

 Lemur Conservation Network Today

-Since our launch last February, we have added numerous and varied educational resources focusing on lemurs, rainforest conservation, and biodiversity to the website, launched a Malagasy-language version of the site, and continued to expand our membership.
+Since our launch last February, we have added educational resources focusing on lemurs, rainforest conservation, and biodiversity to the website, launched a Malagasy-language version of the site, and continued to expand our membership.
 As of today, our membership includes 40 conservation organizations, 13 research groups, and 9 zoos.
 Our members come from Madagascar, the United States, the United Kingdom, Canada, Germany, Switzerland, and Italy.
 I am proud of the diversity of the member organizations in our network, and inspired every day by the phenomenal work they do to save lemurs from extinction, as well as help the people and the environment of Madagascar.

 But none of what we do would be possible without you, our fans, followers, and blog readers.